← All workflows

 Can I customize the prayer for relief?

-Absolutely.
-CaseMark generates a comprehensive prayer for relief including compensatory damages, injunctive relief, attorney's fees, and other statutory remedies.
-You can review and modify every section before finalizing the complaint.
+Yes.
+CaseMark generates a comprehensive prayer for relief including compensatory damages, injunctive relief, attorney's fees, and other remedies.
+You can review and modify every section before exporting the final document.

-Is this suitable for state court ADA filings as well?
+Is this suitable for state court filings as well?

 Yes.
-CaseMark can draft complaints for both federal and state court filing.
-The jurisdiction and venue sections adapt based on your selected forum, and the skill accounts for parallel state disability discrimination statutes when relevant.
+CaseMark drafts complaints suitable for both federal and state court filing.
+You can adjust jurisdiction and venue sections to match your chosen forum, and the AI will include appropriate statutory references for either court system.

 How long does it take to generate a complete complaint?

-CaseMark typically generates a full litigation-ready ADA complaint in approximately 10-12 minutes.
-Compare that to the hours or days it traditionally takes to research, draft, and format a disability discrimination pleading from scratch.
+CaseMark typically generates a complete, litigation-ready ADA complaint in approximately 10-12 minutes.
+Compare that to the hours of manual drafting, research, and formatting typically required for disability discrimination pleadings.

 Related